-Background Investigation: This position is a sensitive National Security Position and, upon selection, candidates will be required to undergo, and must successfully pass, a Tier 5 investigation or equivalent for placement and retention in this position.
-For more information, please see Background Investigation.
+Background Investigation: This position is a sensitive National Security Position and, upon selection, applicants will be required to undergo, and must successfully pass, a Tier 5 investigation or equivalent for placement and retention in this position.
+For more information please see Background Investigation.

 Misdemeanor Crime of Domestic Violence: The Border Patrol Agent position is a weapons-carrying position.
 Any person who has been convicted of a misdemeanor crime of domestic violence cannot lawfully possess a firearm or ammunition.
 Therefore, if you have been convicted of a misdemeanor crime of domestic violence, you are not qualified for this position.

 Medical/Physical Requirements: This position has medical/physical requirements.
-Click here for position specific requirements.
+Click here for the specific requirements.
 You must complete the medical screening process and be found to meet the medical standards for the position.
 Employees in this position may be required to undergo a medical examination/evaluation at the request of the Agency.
-If a candidate/employee does not meet the medical standards for the position, s/he may request a waiver of the medical standard by demonstrating with non-medical information that s/he, with or without reasonable accommodation, can safely perform the essential duties of the position.
+If you do not meet the medical standards for the position, you may request a waiver of the medical standard by demonstrating with non-medical information that, with or without reasonable accommodation, you can safely perform the essential duties of the position.

 Drug Testing Requirements: This is a drug testing designated position.
 You must complete and pass a drug test as a condition of employment.
 Employees are subject to drug testing in compliance with the Agency's Drug-Free Workplace Program.

-Physical Fitness Requirement: You will be required to successfully pass the Pre-employment Fitness Test.
-Please see the Pre-employment Fitness Test-1 Readiness Program for additional information.
-This is a 6 week program designed to assist you in achieving a level of physical fitness that will help you successfully pass the CBP fitness tests.
+Physical Fitness Screening: You will be required to successfully pass the Pre-employment Fitness Test.
+Please see the Pre-Employment Fitness Test Physical Readiness Program for additional information.
+This a 6 week program designed to assist you in achieving a level of physical fitness that will help you successfully pass CBP fitness tests.